jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/test_truth_table_tests.rst

         if (first_input, second_input) == (False, False): return False
         return first_input, second_input

   the terminal_ still shows green.
-I remove the other statements
+I remove the other statements in the :ref:`function<what is a function?>`

   .. code-block:: python
     :lineno-start: 25